yleeyilin/tp/docs/UserGuide.md

 #### Rating a Contact : `rate`

-Gives a **person / staff / supplier / maintainer** contact from the PoochPlanner a performance rating so that cafe owners can track the performance of their contacts.
+Gives a **person / staff / supplier / maintainer** contact from your PoochPlanner a performance rating so that cafe owners can track the performance of their contacts.

 Format: <br>
 `/rate ; name : [name] ; rating : [rating value from 1-5]`